andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

   <figcaption class="figure-caption">DALE</figcaption>
 </figure>

-Now about that brewski...
+My geographical confusion is confounded, at least in part, by the layout of the resort.
+Not content with a single peak or even a couple, Steamboat Ski Resort comprises 6 separate named peaks in a layout that'll make your internal compass spin.
+All runs funnel down to a narrow runway leading to the base area, with two beginner lifts and the Steamboat Gondola.
+The 9 minute ride up the gondola drops you atop Thunderhead Peak, where the real fun begins.
+Behind Thunderhead lies a sea of peaks, valleys, and saddles that all seem to surround each other in a diabolical whirlpool of metamorphic schist.
+I have the utmost respect and admiration for legendary ski map trail painter
+<a href="https://jamesniehues.com/" target="_blank" rel="noopener noreferrer">James Niehues</a>,
+but even he couldn't accurately portray the labyrinthine layout of Steamboat.
+It's a ski resort fit for M.C.
+Escher.

+So I'm on the Pony Express lift when I really want to be at the lodge drinking a beer.
+On my way up I devour the trail map like I'm studying for the bar exam.
+May it
-I study the trail map on the lift up like I've got the bar exam tomorrow.
-May it Please the Court, I plan to take Longhorn down to the Wapiti cutover, which should dump me right at the base of the Bar-UE chair.
-From there it's a quick ride up & easy scoot down to Four Points and a bowl of loudmouth soup with my name on it.
+Please the Court: I plan to take Longhorn down to the Wapiti cutover, which should dump me right at the base of the Bar-UE chair.
+From there it's a quick ride up & easy scoot down to Four Points and an ice cold bowl of loudmouth soup.

 Off the chair I dump out to the right towards Longhorn.
 About halfway down I dive into the short piste of Wapiti aaaaaaaaand there's no chair.
 I look up to my left and the two seater is spinning about 200 yards up a side hill above a copse of trees.
 You've GOT to be kidding me!!

+My only option now is to ski the cat track all the way around the the side of the mountain to the main base area.
+I dawdle over there & hop on the gondola, which takes me to the Thunderhead Lodge and I am finally matched with my ever illusory pint of suds.

 I pack up my gear in the lot and head into town.
 It seems like a nice little Colorado mountain town,